realm/realm-js/examples/electron-todo-list/README.md

 # Electron Example

-This Electron examples shows how to use Device Sync and `@ream/react` in an Electron application.
+This Electron example shows how to use Device Sync and `@ream/react` in an Electron application.

 ## Project Structure